 Progressive offers a great selection of policies available throughout the United States suitable for most renters’ budgets and needs.
 The insurance powerhouse also offers a wide range of discounts.
 Because Progressive offers over 30 insurance types, you’ll probably find some way to take advantage of its bundling discount.

 You can also get a discount when you pay your policy in full, opt to receive documents via email or get a quote at least 3 days before you need it to go into effect.
-Progressive is our top choice for renters who don’t want to sacrifice quality for cost.

 It works like this: At the beginning of the month, everyone signed onto Lemonade pays a premium.
 Over the course of the month, Lemonade takes money out of the “pot” to cover insurance claims and administrative costs.